 All Questions – Lists both answered and unanswered questions

-Needs Article – Lists Answers that are tagged as still needing articles
+Needs Article – Lists questions that are tagged as still needing articles

-- If you want to add an article to the answer later, check the Needs Article This will help serve as a reminder to add an Article later.
+6. If you want to add an article to the answer later, check the Needs Article.
+This will help serve as a reminder to add an article later.

 Categories in Knowledge Base are useful for quickly sorting your articles into specific topics.